philhawksworth/sagns.org/src/site/volunteering.md

 New Drivers, Befrienders and Regular Shopping volunteers are required to have a DBS check.
 This is administered through Care Check Limited.
 Further information given by the relevant Section Leader.

+# Safeguarding

+We are committed to ensuring the welfare of our volunteers and everyone we help.
+For more information, read our [safeguarding policy](/assets/SAGNS-Safeguarding-Policy.docx).

 # How to become a volunteer

 If you would like to talk to someone first, please telephone the scheme between 9am and 1pm every day on